UdaikaranSingh/recordLinkage/proposal/finalProjectProposal.md

 	- Evaluate our pipeline over different datasets
 		- example: changing noise in our generated dataset
 		- evaluating results on 2 "real" datasets
-	- Tuning Model and Tweaking Features
 6. Week 6:
-	- Compiling Work Into Project Output
+	- Create Report
+	- Create Website
+	- Final testing of the pipeline

 ### Backlog: